amueller69/Law-School-Notes/Fall-2018/Contracts/13-Expectation_Damages.md

 * Mitigation is a restriction on recovery, not technically a duty
   * One can freely accumulate avoidable losses, they just won't be able to recover
-  * Court his interests in the reduction of social waste
+  * Court has interests in the reduction of social waste
 * Failure to mitigate in employment context is an affirmative defense w/ burden on employer to prove availability substitute employment and no reasonable mitigation efforts taken
 * If unsure of breach, may use reasonable assurances or declaratory judgment to determine whether you will need to mitigate
   * Continuing performance where there is substantial reason to believe K has been repudiated may result in accumulating unrecoverable damages